xianfengsong/someDemo/README.md

 # someDemo
-demo for study && test
+demo for study and test